Izzuddin101/embedLLM/README.md

 6. Press the "Test Embedding" button and have fun!

-Or I think if you have Expo Orbit downloaded, you can just click "Open with Orbit"
+## Or I think if you have Expo Orbit downloaded, you can just click "Open with Orbit".
+But make sure a device is running when doing this.

 # Welcome to your Expo app 👋